sorin-ionescu/prezto/modules/git/README.md

   - `gg` displays lines matching a pattern.
   - `ggi` displays lines matching a pattern ignoring case.
-  - `ggl` displays files matching a pattern.
+  - `ggl` lists files matching a pattern.
-  - `ggL` displays files are not matching a pattern.
+  - `ggL` lists files that are not matching a pattern.
   - `ggv` displays lines not matching a pattern.
   - `ggw` displays lines matching a pattern at word boundary.